-What are the best Bibles for a tween or teen?
-After years of working in youth ministry, we have narrowed down what we think are some of the best Bibles for tween or teen girls and boys.
+What are the best Bibles for tweens and teens?
+After years of working in youth ministry and parenting teens ourselves, we have narrowed down what we think are some of the best Bibles for tween and teen girls and boys.

 With our tips and recommendations, we hope to help you find an engaging and trustworthy Bible translation, as well as, help you encourage your tween or teen begin reading it on his/her own.
 Hebrews 4:12 reminds us that “the word of God is alive and active.”
 Pray that God would do what he promised in your teen and the Holy Spirit would give them clarity as they read His word.